Covid-19 Update: We are open for orders and advice. Deliveries are still being made from stock. Keep Safe.

 Domestic sewage treatment plants

 Browse through our range of sewage treatment systems.
 We stock industry-leading manufacturers, including Harlequin and Tricel.
 Sewage water treatment is the process of removing contaminants from wastewater and household sewage water.
 Domestic sewage treatment systems are used when it is not possible to install a septic tank.
-The treatment process of the wastewater is that the food waste, domestic wastewater and more passes through the system from housing developments into the septic tank.
-Here, the wastewater treatment plants begin to break down the organic matter through its activated sludge process – ultimately producing sewage effluents.
+The treatment process of the wastewater is that the domestic wastewater and more passes through the system from housing developments into the sewage treatment plant.
+Here, the sewage treatment plants begin to break down the organic matter through its activated sludge process – ultimately producing sewage effluents.

 Waste Water Treatment Plants Explained